lobin/coursera-r-programming/week-02/lecture-09-vectorized-operations.md

 Vectorized Operations
 =====================

-Many operations in R are vectorized kaing the code more efficient, concise, and easier to read.
+Many operations in R are vectorized making the code more efficient, concise, and easier to read.

 	> x <- 1:4; y <- 6:9
 	> x + y